Source rock assessment

 Initial washing of cuttings can be with water, to remove water-based drilling muds (e.g. polyglycols, lignosulphonates and polyacrylamides), or with the addition of detergents to remove oil-based muds, although further extraction is usually required to remove all organic contaminants.
 It is useful to note the depths of casing and drill-bit changes when selecting samples.

-To summarize, samples should be subjected to the following treatment prior to commencement of the analytical programme:
+To summarise, samples should be subjected to the following treatment prior to commencement of the analytical programme:

 - washing of cuttings appropriate to drilling mud system